vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 1/43
 II/43
 19. The Tă.
 Să. refers to certain Utphullikāmata (p.
 77).
 20. Published with Jayaratha's commentary in KSTS captioned as the Vamakaśvarimatavivarana.
 This is identical with the Vamakeśvaratantra and has two parts, namely-Yoginihṛdaya and Nityaṣoḍaśikärnava.
 The Yoginihrdaya has been brought out in Prince of Wales, Saraswati Bhawan Series with Amṛtānanda's Dipikā and the Nityaṣoḍaśikārṇava in Anandaśrama Sanskrit Series alongwith Bhaskararaya's Setubandha.
-The Nityaṣoḍaśikārṇava has been again brought out by S. Sanskrit University, Varanasi together with the Rjuvimarsini by Sivananda and the Artharatnavali by Vidyananda.
+The Nityaṣoḍaśikārṇava has been again brought out by S. Sanskrit University, Varanasi together with the R̥juvimarśinī by Sivananda and the Artharatnavali by Vidyananda.
 B.V.
 Dvivedi, Varanasi and Andre Padoux, Paris are engaged in bringing out a critical edition of the Yoginihrdaya with Dipika togetherwith its translation into French.
 321
 322